 We have five single rooms in one wing of the monastery which are available for those seeking a period of retreat or quiet reflection.
 In recent years we have also seen an increasing number of foreign travellers and backpackers who have heard of the monastery by word of mouth or through the entry in the Bradt Guide to Ghana.
 Accommodation is simple: single rooms with private showers but shared toilets.
 Each room has a private verandah backing onto the garden.

-We prefer bookings by e-mail (the "Contact us" box on the Contact page sends directly to our e-mail account).
-For more urgent enquiries about room availability please contact the Guestmaster, Br Basilio Zaa-Liebe, on 026 949 8449.
+Bookings can be made by e-mail (the "Contact us" box on the Contact page sends directly to our e-mail account); but we prefer enquiries about room availability to be made to the Guestmaster, Br Basilio Zaa-Liebe, by phone - 026 949 8449.
 If you cannot get through, send a text message and he will phone you back.

 Recent guests have been from USA, Korea, the Netherlands, Belgium, Sweden, France, Germany, Togo, Burkina Faso, Nigeria, England ... and of course Ghana.
 This photo, showing the rock shelter at the monastery, was taken by Jimmy Lee of the Peace Corps, who visited recently with his parents Lucia and Felix Lee.

 The monastery guesthouse is rather different from a hotel, and has no TVs, no bar, no special menus.
 However, it enjoys one of the most stunning locations in Ghana.